-During the year, the Safety Advisory Group, employing risk management, facilitated a number of multi-agency meetings for events both on WDC land and private land to ensure the events were operated safely.
+During the year, the Safety Advisory Group, Chaired by Sam Collins of Health & Community Protection, employing risk management, facilitated a number of multiagency meetings for a wide range of events both on WDC land and private land to ensure the events were operated safely.
 The events are listed below.